jesse-kaufman/portfolio-site/src/content/projects/home-assistant-containers/index.md

 ---
 date: 2025-03-07T17:00:56-06:00
 title: Home Assistant container microservices setup
-description: An overview of using Docker to orchestrate a scalable and efficient home automation system, leveraging containerized microservices for seamless integration and management of smart devices.
+description: This project leverages Docker containers to create a scalable and efficient home automation system with microservices for seamless integration, management, and control of various smart devices and services.
 images:
   - /projects/home-assistant-containers/home-assistant-containers.jpg
 tags: